hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ## 17-Nov-2021

 [20:51:46](#gY6-b3vTk14BB917iM5yWPHf64oXobvCHwY89QrQHx8) <planetsizecpu (Jose Luis)>:
 This week some breaks allowed me to push ahead a new L26 level, the stage has volcano theme and I mixed new design with elements from old lava levels.
 The new caves showed hidden flawns in the gravity func that needed update.
-Hope to have it ready on friday, so we can play this weekend. Ì†ΩÌ∏É
+Hope to have it ready on friday, so we can play this weekend. üòÉ

 [21:32:03](#q3cSvLU8QMls_pmRpBjai1NSvXoovzETehhxyVkYlvg) <greggirwin (Gregg Irwin)>:
 :+1: